 Be especially careful on the sides.
 It has to go like this ( see the image below ).
 The allowances for the seam are about 1 cm (⅜ “).

 I decided to baste the pieces because it seemed to me that pinning was not enough.

 Stitch the top and the skirt together

 I prefer to use my serger for sewing knits.
 So, if you have a serger use it to make the seam.
 I think 4 thread overlock stitch is perfect for this dress.
-I like that I can get one-step professional finish for my garments using my serger.
+I like that I can get a one-step professional finish for my garments using my serger.

 If you don’t have a serger and you are serious about sewing you can get one through my affiliate links.

 This Brother serger is for beginners mostly.
-It’s quite cheap but works well and does what it suppose to do – cut, sew, finish in one quick pass.
+It’s quite cheap but works well and does what it suppose to do – cut, sew, and finish in one quick pass.

 And this JUKI serger is more expensive but it has many more useful features and creative possibilities with this serger are practically endless.